 Opened by our Director, Dr Sarah Wolff, the CER 2018 Inaugural lecture was dedicated to one of the most debated and controversial issues surrounding the EU.

-Giorgia Miccoli reviews Professor Anne Marie Le Gloannec’s last book, published posthumously.
+Giorgia Miccoli (QMUL) reviews Professor Anne Marie Le Gloannec’s last book, published posthumously, which analyses the current crisis of the European Union, taking into account the previous struggles experienced by Brussels.
 In an era characterized by Euroscepticism and nationalism, the author identifies the faults of the Union in developing a comprehensive and coherent foreign policy.
+The EU has failed in acting as a geopolitical actor, disappointing the hopes and the projects of a more proactive Union.

 CER’s new intern Giorgia Miccoli explores the Permanent Structured Cooperation (PESCO), signed 2017, and its impact on the existing Common Security and Defence Policy (CSDP) as well as the EU’s relationship with NATO.

 The recent judicial reform plan sponsored by the Polish government in 2017 caste a curse on the European Union and its founding values of democracy and Rule of Law.
-Gaia Taffoni looks at the possible solutions that the EU could take to deal with this breach.
+Gaia Taffoni (University of Milan) looks at the possible solutions that the EU could take to deal with this breach.

 Regional election in Catalonia: A test case for independentists